United States Premier Hockey League: League realignment (2017–present)

-Ryder Rondeau, a hockey player for the Minnesota Moose.
-He is being highlighted as an example player of the league.

 In October 2016, the USPHL announced it had applied to USA Hockey for approval to start a Tier II junior league for the 2017–18 season.
 The proposed Tier II USPHL division was announced to consist of 11 teams, seven from organizations in the USPHL Premier, the newly added Rochester Monarchs, and the Boston Bandits, New Jersey Rockets, and Northern Cyclones from the Eastern Hockey League.
 At the time, the only USA Hockey-sanctioned Tier II league is the North American Hockey League.
 However, in December 2016, USA Hockey denied their application for a Tier II league.
 The USPHL launched its tuition-free league as the National Collegiate Development Conference.
 In response, the USPHL dropped USA Hockey sanctioning from their junior level leagues and operates unsanctioned beginning with the 2017–18 season.

 In December 2016, the USPHL also announced the addition of six organizations from the Eastern Hockey League for the 2017–18 season: the previously mentioned Bandits, Rockets, and Cyclones would be joined by the Connecticut Nighthawks, Hartford Jr. Wolfpack, and New Hampshire Junior Monarchs.
 The New Hampshire Monarchs previously fielded USPHL teams in the youth levels.
 While the Bandits, Rockets and Cyclones have free-to-play teams in the new NCDC, all six organizations were announced to have Tier III teams in the Premier Division and five teams in the Elite Division.
 The Jr. Monarchs would also add a NCDC team in 2018.

 The league also announced the retirement of the USP3 Division, with the Premier Division remaining the top pay-to-play division and the Elite Division the only Tier III feeder division.
 The Jersey Shore Whalers and the Florida Jr. Blades, both members of the former USP3 Division, were granted teams in the Premier Division, as well as the Jr. Blades adding their USP3 team to the Elite Division.
 The Skipjacks Hockey Club also added a Premier team to augment their teams in the youth divisions.
 The Wisconsin Muskies also announced they would field an expansion team in the Premier Division.
 As part of the many changes, three of the four isolated former USP3 Pacific Division teams left the league with only the Eugene Generals remaining.
 The Generals would have a modified schedule for the season in the Elite Division playing most of their games against local youth and academy teams while only playing other USPHL teams in showcases.